eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 :datawriter_id: The `datawriter` ID that will write the topic to the DDS World.
 :mb_topic: An ``ucdrBuffer`` struct used to serialize the topic.
            This struct points to a requested memory slot in the stream.
-:topic_size: The bytes that will be reserved in the stream.
+:topic_size: The slot, in bytes, that will be reserved in the stream.
 :flush_callback: Callback for flushing the output buffers.

 ------